How to Set Up an A/B Test: Statistical Significance and Sample Size

 In-Depth Look at Statistical Significance

-Statistical significance data on the A/B testing dashboard screen
+Statistical significance data on the A/B testing dashboard

 - Current Conversion Rate (Baseline Conversion Rate): The current performance percentage of the page you are testing.